9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model - Handout.md

 ### Chew the Byte
-1. Change "John" to your name.
+1. Change "Obi-Wan Kenobi" to your name.
 2. Create a new variable called `age` and assign it the value of your age.
+Then print it out.

 ## Input